 Create GPO to push Azure URLs to your users’ Internet Zone Settings

 As you can see we are using a different UPN for on-premise and this is different from the cloud UPN.
 To fix this issue, you need to use GPO to push some Azure URLs to your users’ internet zone settings and to ensure AAD is able to process the Kerberos ticket.

 This step ensures that the domain-joined computer automatically sends a Kerberos ticket to Azure AD when it’s connected to the corporate network.

 Since this is a Domain controller, we will have to access the Group Policy Object in the following way below.

 Upon clicking on the Group Policy Management as shown above this will open the Group Policy Management Console

-Now, I want to create a new GPO that will be linked to our domain, so when our user’s log on to the network with PC, they will be able to perform SSO.
-There are various ways to go about this, see the following link.
+Now, I want to create a new GPO that will be linked to our domain.
+So when our user’s log on to the network with a PC.
+They will be able to perform SSO.

 When the GPO is created, right-click on it and select edit as shown below

 Edit the GPO and Configure the Site to Zone Assignment List